Open-Source-Medical-Supplies/dev/_includes/supply-cats/infusion-pumps.md

-# infusion-pumps

 # OSCMS - Infusion Pump

 # The Problem:

-- “We often need more than 3 per patient, especially for dobutamine, and they are not complex.”
+“We often need more than 3 per patient, especially for dobutamine, and they are not complex.”

 # Current Global Resources: